 - Pick up after your dog; put bagged dog poo in a dog waste bin or litter bin, or take it home.

 Be considerate to other forest users

-- Keep dogs away from picnics, horse riders and cyclists, and prevent excessive barking
+- Keep dogs away from picnics.

-- Consider moving aside to let other walkers, cyclists and horse riders past
+- Consider moving aside to let other walkers, cyclists and horse riders past.

 For more information, see the New Forest National Park Authority web site.